 If you need chemotherapy to treat your cancer, your doctor might recommend a port.
 A chemo port is a small device implanted under the skin, usually in the upper chest.
-It’s easier and safer to administer your chemotherapy treatments through a port rather than an IV.
+It’s easier and safer to administer your chemotherapy drugs through a port rather than an IV.

 But a port can take a little time to get used to, and you might be worried about how you’ll sleep comfortably with a chemo port after it’s put in place.